 Of course, we are biased.
 But, who knows, DataSQRL might save you a ton of work, time, and frustration.

 Check out the Quickstart tutorial for a quick overview of how to consume and ingest data, process it with Flink, and expose the results through a GraphQL API.
 Looking for a step-by-step guide to building your own GraphQL APIs with Flink?
-Check out the introductory tutorial for a detailed explanation of all the steps.
+Check out the quickstart tutorial for a detailed explanation of all the steps.

 And if you run into any issues or have questions, don’t hesitate to reach out.